vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 ## Accesibility Features
 - Animated sound bars are present.
 This is a visual cue that tells deaf users that sound is playing.
 - A speaker icon is displayed below the chatbot's responses.
 This is a cue that tells deaf users what text is being spoken.
 This icon changes depending on whether Auto Speak is enabled or disabled.
-- Text is easy to read.
+- Text is large and easy to read.
-- The chatbot's responses can be spoken out load by clicking on them.
+- Should a user need the chatbot to repeat something it said, any response can be spoken out load by clicking on it.

 <br>
 <br>